edunham/site/2015/02/15/starting_screen_irssi_at_boot.rst

 Installing security updates isn't always enough to apply them; you have to reboot from time to time if you want the benefit of any kernel upgrades that don't use `live patching`_.

-There's also a small chance that my hosting provider might reboot my VPS unexpectedly (though I've never had that happen in almost a year of using DigitalOcean).
+There's also a small chance that my hosting provider might reboot my VPS.
+This has only happened once so far, as part of the Spectre/Meltdown mitigation in early 2018.
+After that reboot, my IRC setup came back to life without any problems as a result of the configuration that I documented in this post.

 In both cases, I would like my IRC client to get back online as soon as it can after reboot.

 .. more::